emanuelefaja/guide2life/health/biochemicals/neurotransmitters/dopamine.md

 - Create a table of dopamien increase from various common actions.
 - The other thing that happens with big fast spikes in dopamine.
 It takes longer to get back to the Baseline that before taking the drug, the peaks of dopamine that come from continued cocaine are lower, and the throwts are lower and longer.
 System shifts from pleasure to pain
 - How does this link to ADHD?
+- Add somewhere about it pulsing 3-5 times per second, but can go up to 20-30 times per second when really activated.
 - Dopamine makes you happy, also makes you move
 - Discuss Parkisons Diseases, it is partly a lack of dopamine
 - It's the "Make things happen" chemical